owntracks/booklet/docs/features/location.md

 #### _Significant location change_ mode

 This standard tracking mode is aimed at everyday usage for location tracking in the background.
 It uses a balanced power location request that gathers a new location fix every 15 minutes.
-Location data from other apps is reused and published as soon as it arrives but at most every 10 seconds.
+Location data from other apps is reused and published as soon as it arrives.

 This mode relies mostly on cell tower and WiFi location to conserve power to provide location data that is sufficiently accurate for most users.